 Clery Act Crimes: Certain crimes specified in the Clery Act, and further described in Appendix A, on which the campus must compile statistics of reports made to the DPS, CSAs and local law enforcement, including Murder and Non-negligent Manslaughter, Manslaughter by Negligence, Sex Offenses (Rape, Fondling, Incest, and Statutory Rape), Robbery, Aggravated Assault, Burglary, Motor Vehicle Theft, Arson, Dating Violence, Domestic Violence, Stalking, Weapon Law Violations, Drug Law Violations, Liquor Law Violations, and Hate Crimes.

 Clery Compliance Officer: The official the Chancellor designates to coordinate the campus’ Clery Act compliance program.

 Clery Geography Map: A map depicting the Core Campus and surrounding area that identifies On-Campus Property, Non-Campus Property, and Public Property.

-Core Campus: The same reasonably contiguous area of buildings or property owned or controlled by the University of Illinois that the campus and its students consider to be, and treat as, an integral party of the main campus; that are directly supported, or related to the campus’ educational purposes; and that are covered by the same security and safety policies.
+Core Campus: The same reasonably contiguous area of buildings or property owned or controlled by the University of Illinois that the campus and its students consider to be, and treat as, an integral part of the main campus; and that are directly supported, or related to the campus’ educational purposes.

 Daily Crime Log: A log maintained by the DPS of any and all alleged criminal incidents reported to the DPS.